SyedJareenaBegum/Web-Application-Mimicking-Google-Sheets/README.md

         cell.textContent = cell.textContent.replace(new RegExp(findText, 'g'), replaceText);
     }
 }

-Step 6: Add Event Listeners for Interactivity
+3. Adding Interactivity
-Update script.js to include event listeners for data entry, validation, and user interactions.
+To add interactivity, you can create event listeners and functions to handle user actions like data entry, validation, and formatting.

-Running Your Project
-Open your project folder in a code editor (e.g., Visual Studio Code).

-Open index.html in your web browser to see your Google Sheets clone in action.